pradyothadavi/resource-proxy/docs/index.md

 * Gzip Compression

-* Dis/enable proxy for a given resource path
+* Dis/enable proxy for a given resource path on the fly without application restart

+* Auto-failure over to local application in-cases where x% of requests fail in last Y duration